mramshaw/Red-Flag/README.md

 keywords - which will trigger editorial review of the offending communications.

 [This could be extended into a compliance framework with a little effort.
-For instance, all outgoing commincations could be archived (for compliance purposes).
+For instance, all outgoing communications could be archived (for compliance purposes).
 This archive should of course be searchable.]

 ## Rationale